The Good Wife

-The Good Wife is an American legal and political drama television series that aired on CBS from September 22, 2009, to May 8, 2016.
+The Good Wife is an American legal political drama television series that aired on CBS from September 22, 2009, to May 8, 2016.
 It focuses on Alicia Florrick, the wife of the Cook County State's Attorney, who returns to her career in law after the events of a public sex and political corruption scandal involving her husband.

+The Good Wife is a serialized show with standalone storylines that are concluded by the end of each episode.
+It also features several story arcs that play out over multiple episodes or seasons.
+These serial plots—a rarity on CBS—were especially showcased in its highly praised fifth season.

 The series was created by Robert and Michelle King and stars Julianna Margulies, Josh Charles, Christine Baranski, Matt Czuchry, Archie Panjabi, Zach Grenier, Matthew Goode, Cush Jumbo, Jeffrey Dean Morgan and Alan Cumming, and features Chris Noth in a recurring role.
 The executive producers included the Kings, Ridley and Tony Scott, Charles McDougall, and David W. Zucker.
-The Good Wife is a serialized show featuring several story arcs that play out over multiple episodes, as well as stand-alone storylines that are concluded by the end of each episode.
-The serial plots—a rarity on CBS, a network where most of the programming at that time was procedural—were especially showcased in its highly praised fifth season.

 The Good Wife was acclaimed during its run and considered by several critics to be network television's "last great drama".
 It won numerous awards, including five Emmys and the 2014 Television Critics Association Award for Outstanding Achievement in Drama.
 The performances of the show's cast have been particularly recognized, with Julianna Margulies, Archie Panjabi, Christine Baranski, and Josh Charles each receiving widespread acclaim.
 The show was also lauded for its insight on social media and the internet in society, politics, and law.
 It received recognition for producing full 22-episode seasons while other similarly acclaimed dramas often produce only 6 to 13 episodes per season.

-CBS announced on February 7, 2016, that the show was ending with its seventh season.
+CBS announced during the Super Bowl on February 7, 2016, that the show was ending with its seventh season.
 The final episode aired on May 8, 2016.
 A spinoff titled The Good Fight, centered around Baranski's character Diane Lockhart and Cush Jumbo's Lucca Quinn, also starring Rose Leslie and Delroy Lindo, premiered in February 2017.